How Do We Handle Change Without Drifting Apart?

 I grew up on the east coast of Florida, spending countless hours at the beach, surfing.
 I always found, even on the calmest days when the water was glassy, I had often drifted hundreds of yards from my point of entry.
 Forces out of my control carried me far away from my original position.

+“You have persevered and have endured hardships for my name, and have not grown weary.
+Yet I hold this against you: You have forsaken your first love.
+Remember the height from which you have fallen!
+Repent and do the things you did at first” (Revelation 2:3-5a, NIV).
 What my patients say in therapy, what my surfing experience showed me, and what the words of Revelation (above) tell us are very similar: Most often the currents that pull us away from intimacy are, in themselves, good.
 Work is good.
 Caring for children is good.
 Taking care of the house and yard is good.
 Exercise and hobbies are good.
 Likewise, notice the currents that Jesus pointed to in Revelation: perseverance, endurance, and tirelessness.
 Those are all positive qualities!
-It is possible to lose the "best" by being swept away in the current of the "good."
+It is possible to lose the “best” by being swept away in the current of the “good.”

 But in Revelation when Jesus tells John to write to His church, it is because they had drifted!
 Jesus notices when we have drifted from Him.
 We may be persevering and enduring and working tirelessly, but we may have drifted in the process.
 For Him, it is not the behavior; it is the heart, always the heart.
 It is the same in your marriage.